nyankoclaws/tp/docs/UserGuide.md

 Note:
 - As this is the first version, only free time tags that **exactly** match the interval(s) specified will be deleted.
+- The command will only delete the user input free time tags that the specified person has.

 ### Editing a person : `edit`